-The CMSRN (Certified Medical-Surgical Registered Nurse) exam is administered by the Accreditation Board for Specialty Nursing Certification (ABSNC).
+The Certified Medical-Surgical Registered Nurse (CMSRN®) exam is administered by the Medical-Surgical Nursing Certification Board (MSNCB).
 Passing the exam certifies that a nurse holds advanced knowledge and experience in medical surgical procedures.
-To write the exam, one must already be a registered nurse in the United States (or a U.S. territory) working under a full, unrestricted license and have at least two years of experience as an RN in a medical-surgical setting and at least 2,000 hours of practice within the past three years in a medical-surgical setting.
+To take the exam, one must already be a registered nurse in the United States (or a U.S. territory) working under a full, unrestricted license and have at least two years of experience as an RN in a medical-surgical setting and at least 2,000 hours of practice within the past three years in a medical-surgical setting.

 The CMSRN exam has a unique structure.
 In short, each question probes test takers’ knowledge in relation to two fields:

 2. Domains of Nursing Practice

 For example, on the exam, a question may ask about how to diagnose and monitor a patient with a pulmonary condition; if it did, the question would intersect with the pulmonary category under patient problems by physiological systems and the diagnostic and patient monitoring function category under domains of nursing practice.
 The following blueprint outlines the content areas that appear under each of the CMSRN exam’s two major fields of knowledge: